EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

 **Approaches**
-- `runoff_sum`: calculates runoff as a sum of all potential components
+- `runoff_sum`: Runoff as a sum of all potential components.

 </details>